gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Get-AIPScannerConfiguration.md

 ## EXAMPLES

-### Example 1: Gets the configuration for the Azure Information Protection scanner for the current GA version
+### Example 1a: Gets the configuration for the Azure Information Protection scanner - GA version
 ```
 PS C:\> Get-AIPScannerConfiguration